-A short distance from Kokomo are some of the most fertile and untouched waters Fiji has to offer.
-Ideally positioned within close proximity to the unspoilt and thriving, Great Astrolabe Reef, Kokomo offers varied, unrivalled and world-class fishing opportunities.
+A short distance from Kokomo is some of the most fertile and untouched waters within Fiji.
+Ideally positioned within proximity to the unspoilt and thriving Great Astrolabe Reef, Kokomo offers varied, unrivalled, and world-class fishing opportunities.

-A qualified Master Mariner Class 5 Captain, Jaga Crossingham is widely recognised for his expertise in the field.
-Having spent over 15 years fishing, diving and exploring the Fijian islands, Jaga’s wealth of knowledge and passion for fishing has earned him the reputation as one of the best in the business.
+A qualified Master Mariner Class 5 Captain, Jaga Crossingham is renowned for his expertise in the field.
+With over 15 years’ experience fishing, diving, and exploring the Fijian islands, Jaga’s wealth of knowledge and passion for fishing has earned him the reputation as one of the best in the business.
 Along with many national records and tournament wins, Jaga has written for Bluewater Magazine, International Spearfishing and Freediving News.

-Drawn to the ocean from an early age, Jaga’s passion for fishing was inevitable with the enthusiasm and knowledge of the sport passed down through generations, his grandfather acting as a direct influence and instructor.
-Hailing from the mid north coast of NSW, Jaga spent the majority of his youth exploring Australian waters in small boats, chasing mackerel and marlin any chance he could get.
+Drawn to the ocean from an early age, Jaga comes from a lineage of seafaring experts, his enthusiasm for the sport a direct influence from his grandfather.
+Hailing from the mid north coast of NSW, Jaga spent most of his youth exploring Australian waters in small boats, chasing mackerel and marlin at every opportunity.
 He arduously studied the local area to determine the local hotspots, where he mastered various fishing techniques and gained years of valuable experience.

 May – September